 I strolled down the path, vaguely glancing at the market stalls on either side.
 My small bag hung on my back and I clutched my phone in one hand.
 With the other, I swung a plastic bottle of water loosely, half-full, by its neck.

-Spotting a monkey sitting on a low wall next to the path, I was intrigued to see that he seemed to notice me back.
+Spotting a monkey sitting on a low wall next to the path, it intrigued me to see that he seemed to notice me back.

-I stopped walking as I neared the monkey, contemplating my chances of getting a good photo.
-The monkey, when I stopped, jumped down onto the path.
+Pausing as I neared the monkey, I contemplated my chances of getting a good photo.
+The monkey, when I stopped, jumped down onto the path in front of me.
 I took this to mean that he meant to cross to the greenery on the other side, but watched him carefully anyway.

 When he turned to walk straight toward me, I tensed.
 “Can monkeys carry rabies?” flashed through my mind.
 Nearing me, the monkey suddenly reached out with both hands, grabbed the water bottle dangling from my fingers and gave a surprisingly strong tug.
 I tried to hang on, but didn’t have a good grip when the monkey yanked again.